Regulatory actions for Feb. 20, 2024

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Acepodia, Ascentage, Caliway, GSK, Fermion, Innovent, Takeda.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: AI Therapeutics, Astellas, Incannex, Kurome, Otsuka, Pyros, Sanofi, Sarepta, Visterra.

 Briefs